AyubAhmed0/final-team-project/README-main.md

 ## CIRCLECI
 CircleCI is what we will be using for continuous integration.
 Whenever we make any changes to this repository, CircleCI will run builds and tests, if everything passes, the updated Docker images will be pushed to ECR.

+The working directories in the circleci config.yaml files will need to be changed to match your repository, as well as the ECR repositories and alias.

 ## ARGOCD